 I can’t stress enough how booking a confinement meal service was one of the best decisions I made for my postpartum care.
 Having food ready-to-go every day meant I could focus on my new mom role, and I firmly believe that because the meals were specially made for postpartum mothers, it helped establish and maintain my breastmilk supply.
 One thing I will say is that I had a lot of leftovers – sometimes too much!
 If you’re booking a confinement meal delivery service, check with the caterer about their portions.
 If they tell you that more than enough will be served, you can consider your hubby’s meals sorted too.

 You can check out Sizzling Dyyana’s Instagram here and DM her about prices for her confinement meal packages.

 While I had these conveniences in place, I still couldn’t have gone through the foggy newborn days without the immense support I received from my partner and family.
 My husband was on 2 weeks of paternity leave, allowing him to take over and handle the baby whenever I had my massages.
 My mother visited us plenty in the first couple of weeks and guided me through nappy changes, how to give bub a bath, and taught us some ideal swaddling methods.

 I’m immensely grateful for the opportunity and privilege to have these services available to me.
 Having those arrangements in place gave me the chance to heal at my own pace, rest whenever I could (“Sleep when the baby sleeps,” right?) and navigate the new world of motherhood while making sure my needs were met.

-So if you’re still on the fence about booking these services, trust me – you won’t regret it!
+So if you’re still on the fence about booking your own confinement meal and postnatal massage services, trust me – you won’t regret it!